AdobeDocs/marketo.it-IT/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365/step-3-of-3-connect.md

    ![](assets/image2015-3-16-9-3a51-3a28.png)

-1. Seleziona i campi da sincronizzare con Marketo in modo che vengano preselezionati.
+1. Seleziona i campi da sincronizzare in Marketo, in modo che vengano preselezionati.
 Fare clic su **Salva**.

    ![](assets/image2016-8-25-15-3a6-3a11.png)